alejandrohg1/polpo-todoNative/README.md

 npm i
 npm start

-you'll have to wait until all is installed
+you'll have to wait until everything is installed